 The alleged assault happened in June of 2017 inside a home in Searingtown.
 Stacy Sakeran, 57, of Jamaica, was employed as a nanny for the family when the baby's father heard his daughter crying out in pain just after 1:30 a.m.

-Authorities say they observed Sakeran forcefully moving the baby around and slapping her in the face.
-They then viewed video from previous days, and on May 30, they observed the nanny yelling at the infant and striking her several times with an opened hand.
+The parents reviewed video from a camera installed in the baby's room and observed Sakeran forcefully moving the baby around and slapping her in the face.
+They then viewed video from previous days and saw the nanny yelling at the infant and striking her several times with an opened hand.